Types of Bathroom Extractor Fans

 There is no hard and fast rule regarding where to place an extractor fan.
 There are a number of factors that you need to consider before buying and installing extractor fans in your house.

 If the bathroom, toilet, or any other room shares a wall with the house’s exterior, installing a fan directly in the wall or window is possible.
-In this case, axial fans with axial impeller are most convenient.
+In this case, axial fans with axial impellers are the most convenient.

 On the other hand, kitchens and other large utility rooms will require powerful centrifugal fans.
 And essentially, if the kitchen or utility room has no exterior wall, it will require long ducts to reach the exterior portion of the building.